 Production Event Templates

-The use of Production Event Templates is collecting energy data at the production event level.
+Production Event Templates are used to collect energy data at the production event level.

 P.S.
-If ZTable is in preferred use, the Third Party option must be selected in the Template Type field, considering that Third-Party selection only allows one table entry in the Source Table field.
+If a ZTable is required, then the Third Party option must be selected in the Template Type field, considering that Third-Party selection only allows one table entry in the Source Table field.